dovahcrow/Mutant/docs/mutant_lib/api_reference.md

 # MutAnt Library: API Reference

-This document details the public API provided by the `mutant_lib::api::MutAnt` struct.
+This document details the public API provided by the `mutant_lib::MutAnt` struct.

 All methods are asynchronous and typically return `Result<T, mutant_lib::error::Error>`.